oracle-livelabs/database/global-microservices-springdata-nosql/introduction/introduction.md

 ### Objectives

 In this workshop you will:
-  * Work with a live demo application
   * Set up your environment
   * Create a table with provisioned reads/sec, writes/sec, and GB storage and write data to the table and read data from the table
   * Develop a NoSQL Application using Oracle NoSQL Database SDK for Spring Data
-  * Deploy this application as a *containerized application* using OCI service
+  * Deploy this application as a *containerized application* using OCI services
   * Set up Global Active Table for your application

 ### Prerequisites